 Warning: These materials are hazardous to bees.
 Do not use during bloom or if bees are foraging in the orchard.

-- methoxyfenozide (Intrepid 2F) at 8 to 16 fl oz/a.
+- methoxyfenozide (Intrepid 2F) at 0.12 to 0.25 lb ai/A (8 to 16 fl oz/A).
 REI 4 hr.
 PHI 7 days.
 Apply when egg hatch begins or at the first sign of larval infestation.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.